-The Shift Commander shall review each use of force by any personnel within the Shift Commander's command to ensure compliance with this policy and to address any training issues (Md.
-Code PS § 3-524).
+The Shift Commander shall review each use of force by any personnel within his/her command to ensure compliance with this policy and to address any training issues.
 The Shift Commander will also be responsible for notifying their superior officer of all use of force incidents.